 A women’s ability to conceive a child is dependent on the quality of her ovaries, fallopian tubes, and uterus, and also the male’s sperm.
-Through historical data and modern fertility and IVF data, it is now clear that a woman’s age may be the most significant factor affecting her chances of becoming pregnant.
+Through historical data and modern fertility and IVF success rate data, it is now clear that a woman’s age may be the most significant factor affecting her chances of becoming pregnant.

 Fertility and Age

 As a female ages, both the quantity and quality of her eggs declines, and this markedly affects pregnancy rates and in particular, fecundity rates (the ability to conceive per month).
 From ages 20 to 35, there is a gentle decline in fertility per year, but after age 35, the drop in fecundity rates become quite significant.
 Currently there are no medications or treatments readily available to markedly curb the change in the quality of eggs with advancing age.
 When the eggs are unsuccessful due to advanced age, the best option becomes using younger eggs from a donor to improve pregnancy outcomes.
 The importance of chronological age cannot be understated.

 For each woman, the ovaries proceed along their own genetically determined course from puberty until menopause, and the rapidity of change is unique to each woman’s own DNA.
 We calculate a woman’s “ovarian age” and try to differentiate this from her chronological age.
 Ovarian age is genetically determined but can be modified by surgical interventions (for example, removing a piece of an ovary can accelerate menopause) or chemotherapy.
 Tobacco use also speeds up ovarian aging – on average menopause comes one to two years earlier in smokers.
 These are just a few factors that may accelerate ovarian age.
 There are a variety of tests used to measure ovarian age.